bootlin/snagboot/README.md

 - python3-libusb: run `pip install libusb`

+Powershell is also required but it should already be installed.

 After installing Python, Swig and libusb, you should add them to your PATH environment variable:

 - Open the start menu and type « environment variable » into the search bar